 Q: ‘Describe the capabilities required to deliver the vision and priorities of your team today and in the future.
 How does this inform the way that you allocate resources, including recruitment and promotion decisions?’

-This question is assessing whether you think strategically about your team and their mix of strengths and abilities to meet the needs of the business now and in the future.
+A strategic vision is paramount when addressing leadership questions on building capacity for the future.
+Interviewers seek to understand how you will guide the organisation amidst evolving industry landscapes.
+Discuss your approach to recognising emerging trends and seizing growth opportunities.
+Share instances where you have crafted strategic plans integrating capacity-building measures.
+Emphasise your ability to synchronise immediate actions with long-term goals, embedding capacity building into the organisational strategy.
+Highlight how you’ve previously navigated dynamic environments and proactively addressed potential challenges.
+This showcases your foresight and ability to drive sustained growth and resilience, reinforcing your suitability for leadership roles focused on future readiness.
+Simply, this question is assessing whether you think strategically about your team and their mix of strengths and abilities to meet the needs of the business now and in the future.
 In other words, have you got the right people with the right skills to do the job?
 What are you doing to make improvements in training, promotion, and recruitment?

 Proactively empowering others